-All cadets are required to participate in certain physical activities (e.g., marching with a rifle in formation, participating in intramural athletics), all considered essential to the traditions of a military school and to the development of individual leadership skills and a sense of camaraderie as a member of the Corps of Cadets
+All cadets are required to participate in physical activities, such as marching with a rifle in formation and participating in intramural athletics, among others, considered essential to the traditions of a military school and to the development of individual leadership skills and sense of camaraderie as a member of the Corps.
+Cadets must be physically and mentally sound and meet the academic requirements for admission in order to participate fully in the Institute's programs.
+Chronic or acute disabilities existing prior to or developing after matriculation must be disclosed to the Office of the Vice President of Student Affairs/ Commandant of Cadets.